DraftKings courts UK's Entain as U.S. sports betting spurs deals | Business

 DraftKings courts UK's Entain as U.S. sports betting spurs deals

 U.S. fantasy sports betting company DraftKings has approached UK-listed Entain with a potential offer to buy the British gambling firm in a deal that one media report said could be valued at $20 billion.
-London-listed Entain's shares closed up 18% as the companies confirmed the approach, which will give the U.S. firm access to Ladbrokes Poker and bwin online betting brands.
+Entain's shares closed up 18% as the companies confirmed the approach, which would give the U.S. firm access to the Ladbrokes Poker and bwin online betting brands.

 U.S. fantasy sports betting company DraftKings has approached UK-listed Entain with a potential offer to buy the British gambling firm in a deal that one media report said could be valued at $20 billion.